pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Select a WBEM connection definition as current or default.

-      Selects a connection from the persistently stored named connections if NAME exists in the store to be the current connection.
-If the NAME argument does not exist, a list of connections from the connections definition file is presented with a prompt for the user to select a connection.
+      Selects the connection named NAME from the persistently stored named connections to be the current connection.The connection definition must exist in the connections file.
+If the NAME argument is not specified, a list of connections from the connections file is presented with a prompt for the user to select a connection definition.

-      Default and current connction are set if the --default option exists;
+      Default and current connection are set if the --default option exists;
-      otherwise only the connection in the current interactive session is set .
+      otherwise only the current connection the interactive session is set .
-      Once define the default connection will be used as the server definition in future execution of pywbemcli if there is no server definition (--server or --name or --mock-server) general option.
+      Once defined the default connection will be used as the server definition in future execution of pywbemcli if there is no server definition (--server or --name or --mock-server) general option.